ruby-cube/rue/packages/thread/README.md

 ## `queueTask()`

-planified `setImmediate` (as implemented by https://github.com/yuzujs/setImmediate).
+flasked `setImmediate` (as implemented by https://github.com/yuzujs/setImmediate).
 It essentially queues a task in the event loop’s task queue.

 ### Syntax
 ```tsx